julie92208/cgi-digital-health-companion-capstone/README.md

 ## 4. My Role & Skills Demonstrated

-In this project, I focused on:
+In this capstone project, I primarily contributed as a Business Analyst and Project Project Manager, with hands-on involvement in database design and Figma prototyping:

-- **Business Analysis**
+- **Business Analysis & Project Manager**
   - Eliciting and structuring business requirements
   - Defining success metrics, risks, assumptions, and dependencies
+  - Coordinated task allocation, timelines, and team deliverables to ensure on-time completion

-- **Solution & Data Design**
+- **Solution Data Design**
   - Evaluating solution options and recommending a target architecture
   - Designing the high-level data model and database ERD

+- **Prototype Design**
+  - Built an interactive Figma prototype to demonstrate key user flows and validate the proposed solution

 - **Financial & Strategic Thinking**
-  - Building ROI models and comparing 5-year vs 20-year outcomes
+  - Building ROI models and comparing with do-nothing outcomes
   - Translating strategy and financial results into clear visuals and slides

 - **Communication**
-  - Creating a 30-minute client presentation and a poster
+  - Creating a 30-minute client presentation and a poster presentation
   - Presenting complex ideas in a clear, visual, and engaging way

 ---